List of Barbie films: Barbie and the Magic of Pegasus (2005)

-The second original film in the series, starring Barbie as talented ice skater Princess Annika.
+This is the 6th film entry, the 2nd original film in the series and the first not based on previous material, starring Barbie as a talented ice skater named Princess Annika.
 When her family and village are attacked by the evil wizard Wenlock, she embarks on a journey to save them.
 Accompanied by a hunter named Aidan, her cursed older sister, Brietta, and a polar bear named Shiver, the group uncover family secrets and make a plan to defeat Wenlock to save their people.

-This was the final film to be released on VHS.